Teachers and supporters

-If the above circumstances apply to one of your students, please encourage them to indicate this on their application form and provide details as requested.
-We will consider circumstances on a case by case basis.
+We will consider circumstances on a case-by-case basis.
 Please note, students must be willing to detail their circumstances and may be asked to provide supporting evidence to determine their eligibility.

-Students with appropriate equivalent qualifications to GCSEs should be encouraged to make an application and these qualifications will be considered during the assessment of their application.
+Students with appropriate equivalent qualifications to GCSEs should be encouraged to apply and they will be considered during the assessment of their application.

 Recruitment talks run from October to early December.

 If you would like a member of the team to deliver an online talk to your school or college, you will be able to book this from October by emailing us.